01231/time-travellers/README.md

 - NFT
 - ~~DAO~~ -> not needed because we us off-chain voting with snapshot

+## Functionality

+- A tweet can only be suggested once
+- The voting period on the proposal is 23h
+- We use UTC time
+- Everybody that holds TTT can vote on a proposal
+- I your suggested NFT is chosen as a winner we mint it to you
+- If the voting ends in a draw, the tweet that was proposed first wins

 ## Notes

 - you become a DAO member if you hold the TTT in your wallet
 - you voting power is dependent of the amount of coins you are holding
-- I your proposed NFT is chosen as a winner you we mint it to you
-- TT NFT in you wallet give you extra voting power
-- A tweet can only be proposed 1x
-- Any tweet can be proposed by anyone, the gets imbedded in the time-travelers branding

 - timelock is one week and is for the token, nft
-- (metadata and image onchain)
-- user pastes link of tweet
-- user that vote can get rewarded?
-- i propose a tweet today, but people can only vote on the day after -> bundle the proposals

-## Features

-### Website

-- responsive
-- accessible
-- SEO friendly

 ## Stack